amitramon/estwrapper/README.md

        DOC_DIRS=("$HOME/Documents" "$HOME/Dropbox")
        MAIL_DIRS=("$HOME/Mail/main/INBOX" "$HOME/Mail/main/Sent")

-   Another variable that you may want to define is the FILTER_PATH which defines the search path for filters.
-It has the same syntax as the syestem's PATH shell variable.
+   Another variable that you may want to define is FILTER_PATH which defines the search path for filters.
+It has the same syntax as the system's PATH shell variable.
 For example:

        FILTER_PATH=$HOME/bin/filters:$HOME/bin

-By this the installation is complete, except for possible fine tuning.
+This should complete the installation, except for some possible fine tuning.
 Assuming you have already installed Hyper Estraier and possibly the utilities required for the [filters](#filters) you configured, you can now run either `straydoc` for indexing your